thephpleague/url/overview.md

 Think of PHP `DateTime` and `DateTimeImmutable` classes which implement the `DateTimeInterface` interface.

-<p class="message-warning">While the library validate the host syntax it does not validate your host against a valid <a href="https://publicsuffix.org/" target="_blank">public suffix list</a>.</p>
+<p class="message-warning">While the library validates the host syntax, it does not validate your host against a valid <a href="https://publicsuffix.org/" target="_blank">public suffix list</a>.</p>

 ## Instantiation

 Both classes share the same named constructors to ease object instantiation.
-In the example below I'll use the `League\Url\Url` object as an example but the same is true for `League\Url\UrlImmutable`.
+In the example below I'll use the `League\Url\Url` object as an example, which is also applicable for `League\Url\UrlImmutable`.

 ~~~php
 <?php